 Canadian Natural operates a system of solution gas compressors and pipelines in its primary heavy oil area region, in particular, single- and multi-well batteries.
 This reduces the amount of solution gas that is vented or flared.
-In 2021, we completed 250 solution gas conservation projects in our primary heavy crude oil operations, resulting in a reduction of approximately 1.4 million tonnes/year of CO2e.
-Over the past five years, the Canadian Natural has spent over \$28.7 million in its primary heavy crude oil and in situ oil sands operations to conserve the equivalent of over 11.4 million tonnes of CO2e.
+In 2022, we completed 244 solution gas conservation projects in our primary heavy crude oil operations, resulting in a reduction of approximately 0.99 million tonnes/year of CO2e.
+From 2018 to 2022, Canadian Natural has spent over \$27.6 million in our primary heavy crude oil and in situ oil sands operations to conserve the equivalent of over 10.4 million tonnes of CO2e.

-The potential financial impact figure comes from the revenue from sale of the incremental gas conserved (227.9 e3m3/d x \$4.07/mcf gas price).
+The potential financial impact figure comes from the revenue from sale of the incremental gas conserved (163.6 e3m3/d x \$6.55/mcf gas price).